espnet/espnet/README.md

 <details><summary>ESPnet1</summary><div>

+> NOTE: We are moving on ESPnet2-based development for TTS.
+Please check the latest demo in the above ESPnet2 demo.

 You can try the real-time demo in Google Colab.
 Please access the notebook from the following button and enjoy the real-time synthesis.